Vietnam.vn - Nền tảng quảng bá Việt Nam

 The doctor will base on the stability of each patient to decide to prescribe medication for a period of 30, 60 or 90 days depending on the specific case.
 The prescriber is responsible before the law for the accuracy and appropriateness of the prescription to the patient's condition and ability to self-monitor treatment at home.

-In case the disease progresses abnormally or the patient cannot return for a follow-up visit on time, it is mandatory to return to the medical facility for a doctor to re-evaluate and adjust the treatment regimen if necessary.
+In case the disease progresses abnormally or the patient cannot return for a follow-up visit on time, it is necessary to return to the medical facility for a doctor to re-evaluate and adjust the treatment regimen if necessary.

 Source: https://baodautu.vn/khong-lo-gian-doan-kham-chua-benh-bao-hiem-y-te-khi-thay-doi-don-vi-hanh-chinh-d318817.html